HajimeKawahara/exojax/tests/README.md

 # tests

-- unittests: unit tests. developers should use and make test code in this directory.
+- unittests: unit tests.
+Developers should use and make test code in this directory.

+- integration: integration test
+-- comparison: internal comparison of opacity/radiative transfer codes

 - endtoend: endtoend test.
 It takes longer time than unit tests.
 -- To test opacity calculators, use auto/*.py